EricMFink/PRcasebook/_drafts/Chapters/Part 3 - Duty of Care/Malpractice.md

 \case{Equitania Ins, v.
 Slone & Garrett}{191 S.W.3d 552}{Ky.
 2006}

-WINTERSHEIMER, Justice.
+### Wintersheimer, Justice

 This appeal is from an opinion of the Court of Appeals which affirmed a judgment of the circuit court based on a summary judgment/jury verdict that rejected the claim of the Equitania Insurance Company and its Vimont shareholder group for legal malpractice against Garrett and her law firm.

 The major issues are whether the proper standard for proving liability in a legal malpractice case was followed and whether the instructions given by the trial judge to the jury regarding specific factual issues violated the rule in favor of barebones jury instructions.

 Two groups of shareholders, the Vimont group, composed of four of the shareholders, and the Pavenstedt group, composed of a group of shareholders led by Johann Pavenstedt began to vie for control of Equitania, an insurance company which provided insurance for horse owners.
 After the Vimont group bought out the Pavenstedt group, the company continued to decline in its efforts to return a profit.
 Vimont eventually entered an agreement to sell the book of business to Markel Insurance Company.
 That deal was closed in January 1995.
 In March of that year, the Vimont group filed a civil action in circuit court, seeking to rescind the agreement between them and the Pavenstedt group.
 That case was assigned to Fayette Circuit Judge Gary Payne.
 A judgment was rendered against the Vimont group and it was upheld by the Court of Appeals in an unpublished opinion.

 Laurel Garrett and the law firm of Slone & Garrett represented the Vimont group in its attempt to gain control of the company prior to Vimont buying the shares of Pavenstedt.
 As a result of that representation, Vimont filed a civil action against Garrett in circuit court in February of 1997, alleging legal malpractice by Garrett in connection with her representation.
 That case was assigned to Fayette Circuit Judge John R. Adams and it is the principal subject of this appeal.
 Judge Adams ruled against Vimont and the Court of Appeals upheld that decision.
 This appeal followed.